The History behind Lakewood Lodge

 The Cooks sold Lakewood Lodge to the Naylor’s.
 Roger Naylor was a teacher for the Deer River Schools and is an author who wrote several books one of which is titled Black Rock Bay and depicts Lakewood Lodge resort and area in a fictional setting.
 I personally have read his book and enjoyed visualizing my resort in that setting.

-Naylor’s then sold to the Beahn family from Las Vegas who continued improvements to the resort and still vacation with fellow resort owners from their time in the area.
+Naylor’s then sold to Glenn and Carole Beahn (Aimee’s Grandparents) who continued improvements to the resort and loved to vacation in the area until their passing’s with fellow resort owner friends.

-The Beahn’s then sold to the Nelson’s who owned and operated Lakewood Lodge for 9 seasons while making many improvements to the resort until 2001 when Steve and Danielle Casselman and their 2 boys purchased Lakewood Lodge and moved from Nebraska to enjoy the resort life of Northern Minnesota.
-The Nelson’s kept adjoining land to spend their summers at.
+The Beahn’s then sold to the Nelson’s who owned and operated Lakewood Lodge for 5 seasons while making many improvements to the resort until 2001 when Steve and Danielle Casselman and their 2 boys purchased Lakewood Lodge and moved from Nebraska to enjoy the resort life of Northern Minnesota.
+The Nelson’s kept the adjoining land to spend their summers at. (which had Aimee’s childhood home.)

 We invite you to become part of Lakewood Lodge’s history and family and part of the 100 years of serving vacationers.